mintheinkhinemtk/Splunk_BOTS_Labs/Splunk_BOTSV1/README.md

 To know the CMS that the domain was using, it's important to know that the vulnerability scanner could have found the CMS name with the help of http status code '200', 'success', as it would probe for the CMS directories and the attacker could confirm this by seeing the status code.

-Because of this, the web server's IP was needed and after doing log analysis, it was found the web server's IP being '192.168.250.70'.
+Because of this, the web server's IP was needed and after doing log analysis, the web server's IP was identified as '192.168.250.70'.

 ```
 index=botsv1 src =40.80.148.42 imreallynotbatman (dest="192.168.250.70") sourcetype=stream:http status=200